PrimeDAO/monorepo/packages/landingPage/README.md

 To calculate the same ipfs hash used for the application deployed you will need the ENV variables that were used for build.
 Make
 Once you have your ENV variables set you should delete the `node_modules` and `build` folders, run `npm run` to have fresh dependencies installed and at last run `npm run build` to generate a clean build.
 Now with the build at your disposal you can calculate the hash of the folder by running `ipfs add -r -n build`.

-The build hash ipfs of the entire build folder will be `QmPhoeL14E5SBFBaC4bA3nuRpg3MpxdWVYdPrdXHdQ3EHY`